Assistant Managing Editor

-Toloken has been News Editor/International for Plastics News since 2014.
-He helps host and produce the Plastics News Radio podcasts, and since late 2016, has handled coverage of politics and policy from a home office near Washington, D.C.
+Toloken has been an Assistant Managing Editor for Plastics News since 2019.
+From 2014-2019 he was News Editor/International.
+He has hosted and produced the Plastics News Radio podcasts, and since late 2016, has handled coverage of politics and policy from a home office near Washington, D.C.
 From 2008 to 2014, he was a staff reporter for PN in Guangzhou, China, covering the industry throughout Asia.
 In 2006-07, he lived in Hong Kong and contributed on a freelance basis.
 From 1997 to 2006, he served as PN's Washington reporter.
 He is a journalism graduate of the University of Illinois at Champaign-Urbana.
 Before joining Plastics News, he worked at the Daily Press in Newport News, Va., and as a freelance journalist for the Chicago Tribune and the Daily Herald in Arlington Heights, Ill.

 A federal judge in Arkansas has ruled that rotational molder Hendren Plastics Inc. violated minimum wage laws for its role hiring participants in a local drug rehabilitation program that was offered as an alternative to possible prison time.

 A congressional hearing on marine debris, led by members from industrial Midwestern states bordering the Great Lakes, dived into concerns about plastics pollution in those five lakes.
 They make up the largest freshwater system in the world.

 Consumer product maker SC Johnson has left the Plastics Industry Association, the latest consumer product maker to quit the trade group over pressure from environmental groups concerned about policies over single-use plastics.
 SC Johnson's departure follows Coca-Cola Co. and PepsiCo Inc. leaving in July.